geo6/itinero-routing/README.md

 # Itinero Routing

-The goal of this tool is to calculate routes between 2 datasets of points with *Routing API* from *Itinero* (<https://github.com/itinero/routing-api>).
+The goal of this tool is to calculate routes between 2 datasets of points with *Routing API* from [*Itinero*](http://www.itinero.tech) : <https://github.com/itinero/routing-api>.
 *Itinero Routing API* uses the data and geometry from [*OpenStreetMap*](https://openstreetmap.org/) !

 ## Install